Skip to content

 TIP

-If you have a widget where you pass widgets in various ways, you can wrap child in children in a Subscribable and handle all cases as if they were bindings.
+If you have a widget where you pass widgets in various ways, you can wrap child and children props in a Subscribable and handle all cases as if they were bindings.

 INFO